fmalato/HolySheet/README.md

 Original <b>Genesis</b> image and his binarization.
 </div>
-After that, we make a histogram so that we can obtain a segmentation of the single line.
+Then, we make a histogram so that we can obtain a segmentation of the single line.

 <div align="center">